 Any user or organization can create his/her own DAO platforms.
 That’s much easier and cheaper than starting and growing a normal business.
 However, it’s important to design the DAO properly to avoid many problems after the launch and think of tokenomics.
 Here are the 4 main steps to starting a DAO platform:

-This is one of the most important steps because the security of the platform depends on it: If the smart contract contains vulnerabilities in the source code or backdoors, hackers can hack the DAO and steal users’ assets, which can cause severe or even irreparable damage to the company.
+This is one of the most important steps because the security of the platform depends on it: If the smart contract contains vulnerabilities in the source code or backdoors, hackers can hack the DAO and steal users’ assets, which can cause severe or even irreparable damage to the company and its users.

 You can create a DAO on an existing blockchain like Ethereum, BNB Chain, Solana, Cardano, Cosmos Network, Polkadot or Near Protocol or based on your own custom network.

-To manage a DAO, it’s necessary to issue governance tokens.
+To manage DAOs, it’s necessary to issue governance assets.
 However, digital assets should be used for other purposes as well.
-For example, the governance token CAKE of the decentralized exchange PancakeSwap on the BNB Chain is used to reward staking and farming, buy NFTs on the marketplace, and participate in the Initial Farm Offering (IFO).
+For example, the governance token CAKE of the decentralized exchange PancakeSwap on the BNB Chain is used to reward people for staking and farming, buy NFTs on the marketplace, and let people participate in the Initial Farm Offering (IFO).
 IFO is an alternative to the Initial DEX Offering, where investors block LP tokens or liquidity tokens (usually CAKE-BNB on PancakeSwap) instead of exchanging tokens to participate in the token sale.

-Therefore, when developing DAO tokenomics, it’s necessary to consider what functions the platform will have.
+Therefore, when developing DAO tokenomics, it’s necessary to consider what functions the platform and its governance and other asset will have.
 The more functions a project has that governance tokens can be used for, the better in the long run.
 However, for the launch of the platform, basic functions such as voting on proposals and deploying tokens will suffice.

 But there’s another aspect of DAOs that needs to be considered: How will your platform’s tokenomics differ from those of your competitors?